Eimatsu/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

     }
 </code></pre>

-PhotoActivityIntentWrapper encapsulates different information available for the selected image.
+PhotoActivityIntentWrapper encapsulates different information available for the selected item.
 Some of the additional info might be null depending of its availability.
 Different AccountMediaModel image paths can point to the same location if there are no additional sizes available.